HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 <details>
 <summary><strong>macOS High Sierra (10.13.6)</strong></summary>

 Starting from macOS High Sierra, the preparation of the installer process changes.
-There's also a bug with APFS on High Sierra causing issues with macOS Big Sur and later.
+There's also a bug with APFS on High Sierra causing issues with macOS Big Sur and later which we need to address.

 You will find below the steps on how to proceed.